 - Protect important documents.
 Place them in waterproof containers and take them with you.

-- Fuel your vehicle and check all fluids and tire pressure (including spare).
+- Fuel your vehicle and check all fluids and tire pressure (including the spare).

 - Have cash on hand.
 ATMs may not operate should the area experience a power failure.